 As a rider, Isaac Burns Murphy developed a unique style sitting upright in the saddle.
 He was an intuitive rider who encouraged speed through soft words, not through the whip; and occasionally used his spurs to urge the horse on.
 Instead of riding the horse as hard as possible, he would develop a race strategy, pacing the horse through the field before moving into a favorable position to burst in front at the finish line.

 Murphy’s career record is astounding by any measurement.
-According to his own calculations,he won 628 of his 1,412 starts—a 44% victory rate which has never been equaled.
-More recent statisticians who have studied his races, report that he had 539 wins in 1,538 rides, still an unprecedented 34-percent winning rate.
+According to his own calculations, he won 628 of his 1,412 starts—a 44% victory rate that has never been equaled.
+More recent statisticians who have studied his races report that he had 539 wins in 1,538 rides, still an unprecedented 34-percent winning rate.